turingschool/curriculum/source/projects/flashcards.markdown

 Justin Bieber
 Correct!
 ****** Game over! ******
-You had 3 correct answers out of 4 for a score of 75%.
+You had 3 correct guesses out of 4 for a score of 75%.
 ```

 # Iteration 5: Loading Text Files